 The wireless bridge may seem self-explanatory but it is a bit complex so let me explain further.
 Say, you have an internet source that goes into the router.
 A router is basically needed to distribute the internet source to different network devices through the Ethernet port(wired) or WiFi(wirelessly).

 For example, you have four computers in your house which you want to connect to your router.
-Out of four computers, three are desktop PCs which do not have WiFi functionality and one is a laptop which has WiFi.
+Out of four computers, three are desktop PCs which do not have WiFi functionality and one is a laptop that has WiFi.
 The laptop can connect to the router easily through WiFi since it is a portable device.

 However, the three desktop PCs do not have WiFi and need to be connected through the Ethernet port.
 So you connect the desktop through the LAN port using an Ethernet cable.
 But one of the three desktop computers is kept far from the router hence can’t be connected using an Ethernet cable.
 Since the third desktop PC does not have WiFi as well, it can’t connect to WiFi, hence can’t access the internet.